A balanced budget creates a future most people only dream about

-It appears that in today’s culture, you must spend money on items you don’t need in order to fit in.
+In today’s culture, most people spend money on items they don’t need in order to fit in.

 For example, you’ll notice a young person with an iPhone or another smartphone almost everywhere you look.
 Children who do not possess one are often branded as outcasts by their classmates.

 Although it may appear to be a necessary expenditure to purchase an iPhone, it isn’t.